 The ranch has 8 thoroughbred Arabians available for you to choose from.
 Their ages vary between 6 and 10 years and they live outside in the herd year-round, only being occasionally stabled in bad weather.
 The horses are schooled and well trained for long distance trail riding, you can expect a mount that is forward going, spirited, responsive and in excellent condition.
 Some of the horses are suitable for intermediate riders and some are only for advanced riders.
 Every effort is made to match horse and rider.
 Tack is of a very high standard and is kept in good condition.
 All the saddles are American Western style.
 A small saddlebag is provided to carry water bottles (supplied) and personal items for the day.

 Except for the first day, all day rides are 3-5 hours.
 This is broken up by lunch (minimum 1 hour) and sometimes an extra refreshment stop.
 Horses are unsaddled for lunch.
 After each stop riders lead the horses for a few minutes to loosen the horses' (and the riders') muscles before mounting.
-Ride pace is varied and moderate and allows fast canters and galloping.
+Ride pace is varied and moderate and allows fast canters.

 Maximum weight is 85 kilos.
 Advanced riders up to 90 kilos will be considered depending on their height.